 Jan Bartek - AncientPages.com - Archaeologists from the University of Gothenburg have concluded an excavation of two tombs in the Bronze Age city of Hala Sultan Tekke in Cyprus.
-The finds include over 150 human skeletons and close to 500 objects—including gold jewelry, gemstones and ceramics—from around 1350 BCE.
+The finds include over 150 human skeletons and nearly 500 objects—including gold jewelry, gemstones, and ceramics—from around 1350 BCE.

 Egyptian lotus jewelry with inlaid stones (ca. 1350 BCE).“Comparisons with other finds from Egypt show that most of the objects are from the time of Nefertiti and her husband Echnaton around 1350 BCE.
 Nefertiti wore similar jewelry.
 Credit: Peter Fischer, Teresa Bürge

-The finds include jewelry and other objects made of gold, silver, bronze, ivory and gemstones and richly decorated vessels from many cultures.
+The finds include jewelry and other objects made of gold, silver, bronze, ivory, gemstones, and richly decorated vessels from many cultures.

 "We also found a ceramic bull.
 The body of this hollow bull has two openings: one on the back to fill it with a liquid, likely wine, and one at the nose to drink from.
 Apparently, they had feasts in the chamber to honor their dead."